Axian-Inc/ffthh-ai-buildathon/README.md

    - Slack app is configured to send events to the Lambda’s public endpoint.
    - Required environment variables are set.

-   …the bot will work as a functioning “hello world” Slack bot in a channel.
+   …the bot will work as a functioning Bedrock echo bot in a channel.